Building safety with a young personBack to top

 - Think about how you can be an ally to the young person.

 - Think about the young person and their family and community—what needs attention in the young person’s life?
 How can you build resilience with the young person?
-(Read more about this in the parts Risk assessment and Working with children)
+(Read more about this in Risk assessment and Working with children)

 - What cultural supports can be used to harness safety and protection for the young person?
 Read more in Working with CALD communities and Working with Aboriginal and Torres Strait Islander People sections.